 I graduated in History of Art and Architecture from Manchester University, and went on to work in local authority arts development, and for West Midlands Arts (latterly Arts Council England, West Midlands) in the policy department.
 I was a national union representative for regional arts board staff during the major arts funding system restructure in 2001/2.

-Paul joined Punch Records in 2003 as General Manager, overseeing the development of this social enterprise across areas of education, artist development and events.
-He was also responsible for producing a number of touring productions, and launching an urban marketing service for both the arts and commercial music sectors.
-Alongside the organisation's development in this period, Punch presented events with some of the biggest names in hip-hop, including KRS-One, DJ Premier, Jazzy Jay, Grandmaster Flash, Slum Village and the Electric Boogaloos.
+I joined Punch Records in 2003 as General Manager, overseeing the development of this social enterprise across areas of education, artist development and events, alongside producing new touring work.
+Alongside the organisation's development in this period, we presented commercial events with some of the biggest names in global hip-hop, UK Garage and Grime.

-In 2006 Paul returned to Arts Council England on a part-time basis to oversee the marketing, communications and sponsor relations work of Arts Award across England, alongside developing a freelance practice working with artists, predominantly in music, but increasingly in dance.
+In 2006 I returned to Arts Council England on a part-time basis to oversee the marketing, communications and sponsor relations work of Arts Award across England, alongside developing a freelance practice working with artists, predominantly in music, but increasingly in dance.